 - Staying on top of current trends.
-Sign up to digital marketing agency newsletters, read articles and take tutorials put out by the social media companies (for instance, Facebook’s Meta for Business).
+Sign up for digital marketing agency newsletters, read articles and take tutorials put out by social media companies (for instance, Facebook’s Meta for Business).
 Get creative with new functionalities (for instance, making reels on Instagram).

 - Set Google alerts for phrases that are important to your company.
 This way you’ll always stay on top of the news, reacting and creating content based on what is relevant today.